ENCCS/julia-intro/content/index.rst

 ====================================

-Julia is a scientific programming language that is free and open source - see https://julialang.org/ for downloads, documentation, learning resources etc. Bridging high-level interpreted and low-level compiled languages, it offers high performance (comparable to C and Fortran) without sacrificing simplicity and programming productivity
+Julia is a scientific programming language that is free and open source - see the `official website <https://julialang.org/>`_ for downloads, documentation, learning resources etc. Bridging high-level interpreted and low-level compiled languages, it offers high performance (comparable to C and Fortran) without sacrificing simplicity and programming productivity